How to Spend 72 Hours in Split: Best Things to Do and Eat

-That’s why I’ve put together a short guide of the best things to do, see, and eat in Split.
-From exploring ancient Roman ruins to sipping on specialty coffee and day trip ideas from Split, I’ve got you covered!
+So, whether you’re visiting on a layover like we first did or just passing through, here’s my short and sweet guide to the best things to do, see, and eat in Split.
+From Roman ruins and waterfront strolls to specialty coffee spots and easy day trips, this one’s got you covered.

 AD – This post contains affiliate links (marked with *) | Read my full disclaimer